 Since its initial release more than 15 years ago on the band’s RIAA certified Platinum debut album Don’t You Fake It (2006), Face Down has helped a countless number of domestic violence victims and survivors find their voices and work to escape abuse.
 Face Down has an enduring legacy of positive impact, with over 347 million streams on Spotify and over 120 million views of its original music video on YouTube alone.
 Fans of RJA and Face Down began an outpouring of support for the new Symphonic Edition on TikTok, with the announcement video generating more than 2 million views and thousands of comments in less than a week.

 “Face Down is a song I’d play until I’m 96 years old because it’s always been about me, being based on the experience of me and my brother growing up with domestic violence.
 But the number of people who’ve reached out to us since Face Down came out is amazing and it shows just how many people experience abuse,” said RJA’s front man, Ronnie Winters.
 “The Symphonic Edition focuses on the ‘new life she has found’ line, which is also my family’s experience.
-So it’s about healing and how it’s hard and messy, but it happens and it’s worth working towards.”
+So, it’s about healing and how it’s hard and messy, but it happens and it’s worth working towards.”

 The partnership between The Red Jumpsuit Apparatus and DomesticShelters.org is designed to help lift the voices of survivors and increase awareness of resources available to victims of domestic violence and their families, friends and community.
 DomesticShelters.org provides the largest searchable database of domestic violence shelters and programs in the U.S. and Canada, as well as one of the most extensive sources of educational content, such as comprehensive guides, videos and articles.

 “Oftentimes the difference between a victim of abuse staying and leaving is as simple as knowing that abuse is wrong and that they don’t deserve it,” said Ashley Rumschlag, CEO and President of Theresa’s Fund, the 501(c)3 nonprofit that operates DomesticShelters.org.
-“Face Down has created that change mindset for so many.
+“Face Down has created that ‘change mindset’ for so many.
 When you combine that with access to the powerful information on DomesticShelters.org, it’s a recipe for potentially lifesaving change in someone’s life.”

 About The Red Jumpsuit Apparatus

 The Red Jumpsuit Apparatus is an American rock band formed in 2003, whose members include Ronnie Winter, his brother Randy Winter, Joey Westwood, Josh Burke and Jon Espy.
 Over their years as a band, RJA has amassed over 1 billion streams across platforms, achieved numerous Multi-Platinum, Platinum and Gold albums and singles, numerous Billboard #1’s and Top 10 radio singles, was named one of Alt Press Most Influential Emo Bands of All Time, was honored on Capitol Hill in Washington, DC, and has been featured on major motion picture soundtracks, among many other achievements.
-The band actively tours, with upcoming dates that include the threeday When We Were Young festival.
+The band actively tours, with upcoming dates that include the three-day When We Were Young festival.

 Learn more at Theredjumpsuitapparatus.com